Wikia/guidelines/SeleniumCodingConventions.md

 }
 ```

 ### type prefix

-For each method that types some content into the page, use "type" prefix .
+For each method that types some content into the page, use "type" prefix.

 ```java
 private void typeCategoryName(String category) {